chromaui/chromatic-docs/e2e-visual-tests.md

 🧪 **Experimental** We're actively integrating feedback from [early access users](https://forms.gle/w43XGAJXVWpAF5oC7), so the API and other details below may change.

+Current limitations:

+- Not yet tested on Windows
+- Only available for Playwright right now

 </div>

 <!-- Without this the paragraph below butts up against the aside -->